Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Materials and Methods

 \subsubsection{Hard- and Software}

-We implemented the VR application using Unity in version 2020.3.25f1~\citep{unity2020gameengine}.
-The virtual environment was based on Unity assets, which we adapted to create a rather neutral background, as depicted in \autoref{fig:teaser}.
+We implemented the VR application using Unity in version 2020.3.25f1~\citep{unity2020gameengine}. .
 A Valve Index HMD~\citep{valve2020index} and two Valve Index controllers were integrated using SteamVR~\citep{value2021steamvr} and the corresponding Unity plug-in in version~2.6.1\footnote{\url{https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647}}~(see \autoref{fig:methods}, C).
 The HMD has a display resolution of $1440\times1600$\, pixels per eye, and a total field of view of \SI[parse-numbers=false]{114.1\times109.4}{\degree} \citep{wolf2022observationdistance}.
 It ran at a refresh rate of \SI{120}{\Hz}.
 The tracking area ($\SI{3}{\m}\times\SI{4}{\m}$) was set up with four SteamVR Base Stations~2.0.
 We carefully routed the HMD's cable leading to a high-end workstation~(NVIDIA GeForce RTX 2080 Ti, 32 GB RAM, Intel Core i7-9700K CPU, Windows 10).
-The participants' fingers were tracked via the proximity sensors of the controllers.
+The participants' fingers were tracked via the controllers' proximity sensors.
 We did not provide eye and facial expression tracking.
 For body tracking, we employed the markerless tracking system from Captury \citep{stoll2011motiontracking}~(see \autoref{fig:methods}, D).
 Movements were tracked at a rate of \SI{100}{\Hz} with eight FLIR Blackfly S BFS-PGE-16S2C RGB cameras connected to a high-end workstation~(NVIDIA GeForce RTX 3080 Ti, 32 GB RAM, AMD Ryzen 9 5900x, Ubuntu 20.04.6 LTS) using two 4-port 1 GBit/s ethernet frame-grabber.
 The workstation ran Captury Live in version 254b~\citep{captury2021captruylive} streaming the body pose to the VR system integrating Captury's Unity plug-in\footnote{\url{https://captury.com/resources/}}.
 Questionnaires were assessed on a desktop PC using LimeSurvey 4.5~\citep{limeservey2020fourFive}.